nredick/mais-hacks-2021/README.md

-# MAIS Hacks 2021 - Winner of the Best Hack for Art
+# MAIS Hacks 2021 - Winner of the Best AI Hack for Art

 Our project aims to generate poems based on images!